enlilsudo/hugo-theme-air/content/post/index.md

 {{< video autoplay="true" loop="true" src="https://www.youtube.com/watch?v=9YOZmI-zWok" >}}

 - [ ] **My resumé**
+To work with internal teams to obtain an in-depth understanding of the product and the documentation requirements.
+Produce high-quality documentation that meets applicable standards and is appropriate for its intended audience.
+Write easy-to-understand user interface text, online help and developer guides.
+Create tutorials to help end-users use a variety of applications.
+Analyze existing and potential content, focusing on reuse and single-sourcing opportunities.
+Create and maintain the information architecture.
 ---
 **Educational**
 1. Penn Foster Carreer School -Network Administration - Scranton Pennsylvania, USA.